chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

     ```
     When the status is up-to-date, move ahead.

-2. Migrate your data from Elasticsearch 6.8 to Opensearch 1.2.3:
+2. Turn off maintenance mode:

     ```sh
+    sudo chef-automate maintenance off
+    ```

+3. Migrate your data from Elasticsearch 6.8 to Opensearch 1.2.4:

+    ```sh
     sudo chef-automate post-major-upgrade migrate --data=es
     ```

-3. Verify that all services are running:
+4. Verify that all services are running:

     ```sh
     sudo chef-automate status
     ```

-4. Verify that all the data is present in your upgraded Chef Automate.
+5. Verify that all the data is present in your upgraded Chef Automate.
 If yes, clear the old elasticsearch 6.8 data:

     ```sh
     sudo chef-automate post-major-upgrade clear-data --data=es